Dear friends of the Duke Center for Autism and Brain Development,

 Anna Laakman

-Anna Laakman, PhD, was awarded the Karen C. Wells, PhD Professionalism Award for the outstanding professionalism, ethics, and compassion she demonstrated as a 2024-2025 Duke clinical psychology doctoral intern, where she focused on autism.
+Anna Laakman, PhD, was awarded the Karen C. Wells, PhD Professionalism Award for her outstanding professionalism, ethics, and compassion as a clinical psychology doctoral intern, where she focused on autism.

-Gary Maslow, MD, Receives NC Pediatric Society Award
+Gary Maslow, MD, MPH, Receives NC Pediatrics Award

 Gary Maslow